SayedShaun/SayedShaun/README.md

 ### 💫 About Me:
 Machine Learning Engineer with expertise in Generative AI, NLP, and MLOps.
-I design, train, and deploy custom AI models—from Transformers to RAG-based systems—turning innovative ideas into production-ready applications.

 ### 🌐Socials: